AnjaLaube3000/TM-Task2Pretty/README.md

-# Thinkmoto Task2 - Pretty Side
+# TM Task2 - Pretty

 To get this running please:
 - download code to your local machine